 (users, service accounts, and Google Groups) as subjects in RoleBindings.

-Google Groups for GKE (beta) enables you to use Groups with Kubernetes RBAC.
-To use this feature, you must configure Google Workspace Google Groups, create a cluster with the feature enabled, and use RoleBindings to associate your Groups with the roles that you want to bind them to.
+Google Groups for RBAC enables you to use Groups with Kubernetes RBAC.
+To use this feature, you must configure Google Groups in Google Workspace, create a cluster with the feature enabled, and use RoleBindings to associate your Groups with the roles that you want to bind them to.
 For more information, see Role-based access control.

 For example, in the following figure,